Spline Component

 Adding Points Interactively

-When the Edit Nodes manipulator is active, small gizmos appear on each spline segment.
+When the Edit Nodes manipulator is active, small gizmos appear at the midpoint of each spline segment.
 Click on a segment gizmo to insert a new spline node at that position.
-The editor automatically creates a child game object with a spline node component, gives it a proper name and adds it to the nodes list.
+The new node is immediately selected.

-To re-enable manipulator mode after translating an object, press Q or click on the Edit Nodes property again.
+To re-enable manipulator mode after translating an object, press Q to cycle back to the Edit Nodes manipulator, or click the toggle button next to the Edit Nodes property.

 Editing Tangents